 "What'd who say?"
 Roxas shot back, digging his claws into the basket as they turned a corner.

 "Red.
 What'd he say?
 Did you talk to him?"

 Roxas made a frustrated noise.
 "No!
 I didn't talk to him!
-I can't talk to him!
-You always ask and it's always the same answer.
-I can't talk to other animals."
+I can't talk to other animals!
+You always ask and it's always the same answer."

 Sora chewed his lip, unsatisfied.
 "Maybe you aren't trying hard enough."